johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

   - `selectedSequenceId: string | null`: ID of the currently selected sequence.
   - `currentStepIndex: number`: Current position in the selected sequence.
   - `userCreatedSequences: boolean[]`: Tracks which sequences are user-created vs. default.
-  - `autoAnnounce: boolean`: Tracks whether the "Now" activity name should be automatically announced via speech synthesis.
 - **Renders:**
   - `AppBar`: The top application bar containing controls.
   - `ActivityCard` (x2): For "Now" and "Next".